Castle Coole: History

-The Castle Coole estate was purchased in 1656 by the Belfast merchant John Corry, grandfather of the first Earl.
+The Castle Coole estate was purchased in 1656 by the Belfast merchant John Corry, grandfather of the 1st Earl Belmore.
 The estate is named for Lough Coole (from Irish Gaelic cúil, 'seclusion'), a lake surrounded by the Killynure hills.
 A ráth here and a crannog in Lough Coole itself are reminders that the area has been settled since prehistoric times.
 Other lakes on the estate include Lough Yoan and Brendrum Lough.
 The site of a 17th-century house and bawn and formal garden at Castle Coole (grid ref: H2574 4333) are Scheduled Historic Monuments.

-Castle Coole was constructed between 1789 and 1798 as the summer retreat of Armar Lowry-Corry, the 1st Earl Belmore.
-Lord Belmore was the Member of Parliament for County Tyrone in the former Irish Houses of Parliament in Dublin and a wealthy heir to 70000 acres of land throughout Ireland, acquired by ancestors with a successful background in merchantry.
+Castle Coole was constructed between 1789 and 1798 as the summer retreat of Armar Lowry-Corry, 1st Earl Belmore.
+Lord Belmore was the Member of Parliament for County Tyrone in the former Irish House of Commons in Dublin and a wealthy heir to 70000 acres of land throughout Ireland, acquired by ancestors with a successful background in merchantry.
 The income generated by the estates allowed Castle Coole to be constructed at a cost of £57,000 in 1798, equivalent to approximately £20 million today.

 The siting on the comparatively small 1200 acre estate in County Fermanagh was primarily due to its unspoilt rural location and natural environment amongst ancient oak woodland and small lakes, yet with proximity to the market town of Enniskillen for the domestic labour necessary for a large mansion.
 Additionally, several smaller family residences had been built on the Castle Coole estate preceding the mansion, including a dwelling of the King James period (later deliberately destroyed by fire) and a Queen Anne house built in 1709.
 Following the passage in 1800 of the Act of Union, the law politically uniting Britain and Ireland, the family moved from their main residence – a small townhouse in Sackville Street, Dublin – to Castle Coole, as the reason for living in Dublin, to be close to the Parliament, no longer applied.